univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

 .. warning::

-   The two-factor capability isn't supported.
-Usage isn't recommended in production environments.
+   The two-factor capability is a built-in :program:`Keycloak` feature that is not integrated into the UCS identity management or user lifecycle.
+   More sophisticated integration needs to be added individually.

 .. versionadded:: 19.0.1-ucs1